myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 0. Example in/out for a sample Gateway Device.
 1. Example in/out for Tank Level Sensor.
-2. Example in/out for an XXX Actuator (example TBD based on Sample App update due 5/25).
+2. Example in/out for an Door ("Gate") Lock Actuator.
 ```

 ##### Bulk Provisioning Devices